1. How to Address a Cover Letter: The Basics

 After that, use a space separate the greeting from the first paragraph of your cover letter.
 Don’t go crazy–all you need is one space to signify that you’re finished your greeting and moving on to your first paragraph.
 Check out these examples to make sure you’re on the right track:

 Want more information on cover letter aesthetics?
-Check out our complete guide on how to format your cover letter.
+Check out our complete guide on how to format a cover letter.

 2. How to Address a Cover Letter with no Name